fokosun/Checkpoint2/README.md

 ## Usage

-- make sure to have a connection to the database of your choice
+- make sure to establish a connection your database
 - create your database tables using pluralized names e,g users, cars.
 - define the table schema e.g users table will look something like [username, email, password, phone]